 Acknowledgements.
-Special thanks to S. Mathesius for the analysis of CMIP-5 data, G. Hugelius for providing soil carbon data for near-surface permafrost inventories, M. Allen for having provided an earlier version of the climate carbon cycle model, H. Lantuit for discussing aspects of permafrost degradation through coastal erosion, C. Schädel for discussing incubation results of soil carbon lability, and Katey Walter Anthony and Hanna Lee for discussing ratios of methane vs. carbon dioxide production rates.
+Special thanks to S. Mathesius for the analysis of CMIP-5 data, G. Hugelius for providing soil carbon data for near-surface permafrost inventories, M. Allen for having provided an earlier version of the climate carbon cycle model, H. Lantuit for discussing aspects of permafrost degradation through coastal erosion, C. Schädel for discussing incubation results of soil carbon lability, and K. Walter Anthony and H. Lee for discussing ratios of CH4 versus carbon dioxide production rates.

-Portions of this study were supported by the Federal Environment Agency for Germany (UBA) under project UFOPLAN FKZ 3712 41 106 and ERC Starting Grant #338 335.
+This study was supported by the Federal Environment Agency for Germany (UBA) under project UFOPLAN FKZ 3712 41 106 and ERC Starting Grant #338335.

-J. Strauss was supported by a grant of the Studienstiftung des Deutschen Volkes (German National Academic Foundation) and the German Federal Ministry of Education and Research (Grant 01DM12011).
+J. Strauss was supported by a grant of the Studienstiftung des deutschen Volkes (German National Academic Foundation), the German Federal Ministry of Education and Research (Grant 01DM12011) and the Initiative and Networking Fund of the Helmholtz Association (#ERC-0013).
+A. Morgenstern was supported by the Helmholtz Postdoc Programme of the Initiative and Networking Fund of the Helmholtz Association (#PD-003).
+M. Meinshausen was supported by the Australian Research Council grant ARC FT130100809.